debabrata2050/AWS-reStart/AWS Educate/readme.md

 For More Details 👇<br />
 [![AWS Educate](https://img.shields.io/badge/AWS_Educate-000?style=for-the-badge&logo=amazonwebservices&logoColor=000&color=ff9900)](https://aws.amazon.com/education/awseducate/)

+Though you can take any of the courses at any time, it is suggested that you take the courses in the following order

 | Module                            | Badges | Solution |
 |---------------------------------------|---|---|
 | 1.
 Getting Started with Storage          |   |   |